 I am asking you to stop people-pleasing.

-People-pleasing is portraying a fake version of yourself just to be liked.
-It’s a collection of flawed assumptions, patterns of behaviour and feelings that push you towards self-sacrifice in everyday situations.
+As I learnt from the book The Disease to Please, people-pleasing is portraying a fake version of yourself, just to be liked.
+It’s a collection of flawed assumptions, patterns of behaviour, and feelings that push you towards self-sacrifice in everyday situations.

 - Stop Caring What People Think About You